 The building diagrams (PDF) may help you choose a room when you apply for housing online (on the Campus Services page in MyIUP).

 Whitmyre Hall is locked 24 hours a day.
 Residents gain access with their student I-Cards.
-Whitmyre Hall students have 24-hour access to the front doors of the Northern Suites building so they can access the Living Learning spaces and Residential Computing Center.
+Whitmyre Hall students also have 24-hour access to the front doors of the Northern Suites building so they can access the Living Learning spaces and Residential Computing Center.

+Each closet has a clothing rod.
+Lighting is provided via overhead lighting.
 Residents are encouraged to decorate their rooms; however, university-owned furniture cannot be removed from the room.
 Pictures and posters can be hung using poster putty only.

 Nails, bolts, tacks, glue, or other adhesives cannot be used to affix materials to the walls.
 (There are a few double-deluxe rooms, which include a couch that is 56 3/4" long, 31 1/2" wide, and 34 1/2" high.)